 The Arkansas Teacher Corps (ATC) is an accelerated route to teacher certification.
 The program seeks those who are committed to serving students by teaching in high-need schools across the state.
 College graduates of all majors and backgrounds are eligible to apply.
-ATC fellows are trained in an intense teaching program during the summer preceding their first teaching assignment so they can earn a Standard teaching license.
-They commit to three years of teaching and actively participating in their schools and the surrounding communities.
+ATC fellows are trained in an intense teaching program during the summer preceding their first teaching assignment so they can earn a standard teaching license.
+They commit to 3 years of teaching and actively participating in their schools and the surrounding communities.

 FIND A SCHOOL TODAY